judsingleton/Gaming_Data_Analysis/README.md

 ## Project Objective

 The objective of this project is to see what correlations can be found between a video game's sales and several other factors.
-As these
+These include several mental health screening evaluations as well as the genre.
+Questions to answer include whether game genre shows any noticeable correlation to mental health scores, genre profitability, and any possible correlation between the gamer's mental and social health and overall game profits.

 ## Project Setup Instructions